queryluke/masseffect-5e/static/data/class_features/engineers_efficiency.md

 You can prepare the advanced version of the selected spell at the cost of 1 prepared spell.

-You can cast more potent version of this spell at higher levels.
+You can cast a more potent version of this spell at higher levels.
 A 2 tech point version at 7th, 3 tech point version at 11th, and 4 tech point version at 15th.

 If you wish to apply this feature to a spell you've already learned, you may choose to learn or advance a different tech